Tim Duax, Ph.D.

 Judi Orion is a 0-3 and 3-6 trainer and consultant, conducting courses in the U.S., Europe, Asia and Australia.
 She began her training career as a 3-6 trainer, was a participant in the first AMI 0-3 course in Rome in 1980/81, has been a 0-3 trainer since 1985 and pioneered AMI’s Birth to Six courses.
 She has worked extensively with parents, implementing Parent/Infant Groups as an early extension of the 0-3 work.
 She directs the 0-3 training in Denver, Colorado every summer and trains elsewhere around the globe during the U.S. academic year.

-Heidi Philipart serves as Educational Director at Two Voices, a bilingual (Dutch and English) Montessori program with two campuses in Amsterdam, The Netherlands.
-She is currently in the Assistants to Infancy training of trainers program.
+Heidi Philippart serves as Educational Director at Two Voices, a bilingual (Dutch and English) Montessori program with two campuses in Amsterdam, The Netherlands.
+Heidi is a 0-3 AMI Trainer.

 Jennifer Shields is an AMI primary teacher trainer at the Washington Montessori Institute at Loyola University Maryland.
 She has worked for over twenty years in AMI Montessori schools as a teacher, assistant, and administrator.
 Jennifer is an examiner for AMI and presents at workshops for teachers and assistants.
 She earned her B.A. in English from Georgetown University and her M.Ed. from Cleveland State University.